Infected Belly Button Piercing: Treatment & Cleaning Tips

 • Seek immediate advice from a dermatologist if the infection does not subside after 2 to 3 days.

 Maintaining a clean pierced area can help treat infections as well as promote healing.
 However, you should be careful while cleaning the piercing area.
-Check out the next section for proper cleaning techniques.
+Check out the next section to learn about the right cleaning techniques.

 How To Clean An Infected Belly Button Piercing